 Since commercial guards, as I’ve said, aren’t always easy to catch, recycling to create one is definitely not bad at all.
-Once, a local Scout troop leader gave out a task to each of his patrol to come up with makeshift axe guards and here are the results:
+Once, a local Scout troop leader gave out a task to each of his patrols to come up with makeshift axe guards, and here are the results:

 Bike handlebar grip

 The next group utilized a bicycle handgrip instead of the previous garden hose.
 A set of handlebar grips worked well for both axes.
-The rubber holder was cut from a truck inner tube and it functioned greatly.
+The rubber holder was cut from a truck’s inner tube, and it functioned greatly.

 Purpose of the challenge